-The public programme from leading artists and experts span design, sustainability and health.
-Highlights include:
+The accompanying public programme, supported by Gaia Art Foundation, included leading artists and experts in the fields of design, sustainability and health.
+Amongst the highlights:

-• An evening talk exploring the mind-altering properties of mushrooms with Robin Carhart-Harris, Head of The Centre for Psychedelic Research at Imperial College London joined by Darren Springer, Edible Utopia Mycologist, researcher and educator
+- A talk exploring the mind-altering properties of mushrooms with Robin Carhart-Harris, Head of The Centre for Psychedelic Research at Imperial College London, and Darren Springer, Edible Utopia Mycologist, researcher and educator.

-• An evening talk on the organic phenomena of mycelium both in the natural world and in design.
-Author and fungal biologist Merlin Sheldrake with Ehab Sayed founder of Biohm, an organisation that use biological systems to drive innovation in domestic design and Nancy Diniz, an architect, co-founder of bioMATTERS LCC and Course Leader of the MA in Biodesign at Central Saint Martins UAL
+- A panel discussion on the organic phenomena of mycelium, both in the natural world and in design.
+The discussion includes Merlin Sheldrake, fungal biologist and celebrated author; Ehab Sayed, founder of Biohm, an organisation that use biological systems to drive innovation in domestic design; and Nancy Diniz, architect, co-founder of bioMATTERS LCC and course leader of the Biodesign MA at Central Saint Martins UAL

-• Screening of critically acclaimed documentary Magic Medicine exploring how magic mushrooms may provide a solution in treating depression
+- A screening of Monty Wates’s critically acclaimed documentary Magic Medicine, which explores how magic mushrooms may provide a solution in treating depression.

 “Mushrooms: The Art, Design and Future of Fungi” was on view at Somerset House, London, from 20 Jan–26 Apr.